How to do Business When an Internet Connection Fails

 This substantial yet realistic cost doesn’t even factor in lost sales and diminished confidence from customers and prospects.

 Simply replacing your current internet connection with the most reliable connection available is not the end of the conversation though.
 Even a high-reliability connection from an Internet Service Provider (ISP) boasting a 99.99% up-time still allows for approximately 53 minutes of downtime per year.
 So…what if your business used two internet connections in order to diversify?

 The concept of a dual internet connection configuration is a recent one, spurred by the migration to the cloud of critical business services like Office 365, Salesforce, etc. The simple illustration below shows the dual internet connections that your office Local Area Network (LAN) can use to get to the internet, supposing that one connection suffers an outage:

 When connected to a firewall configured for automatic failover, when one connection fails, traffic simply re-routes through the surviving connection until the trouble is resolved.
 In an ideal dual connection configuration, each connection would be provided by different ISPs so an issue with one ISP or the other won’t stop your business operations.
 The second connection acts as an insurance policy against lost productivity, and this is the rare type of policy that will pay for itself quickly.

 Business decision makers have an important choice to make, but too often must do so without enough information to make a confident decision.
 Most ISPs focus on bandwidth, however there are many other factors to consider.
 Check out our Internet Connection Comparison Chart for a breakdown of what makes each connection different.

-As a hybrid internet provider, POPP is uniquely positioned to offer our own internet connections, as well as connections from Comcast and CenturyLink.
+POPP is uniquely positioned to offer our own internet connections, as well as connections from Comcast and CenturyLink.
 We are experts in deploying dual connection configurations with Automatic Failover that protect the productivity of our clients.
-Contact a Communications Technologist at POPP today at 763-797-7900.
+Contact one of our Communications Technologists today at 763-797-7900.
 Thank you!